openflighthpc/openflight-vagrant-cluster/README.md

 By default vagrant will install custom SSH keys.
 Unfotunately, there are some issues surrounding use of those keys, NFS and ansible.

-To work around those issues you can create passwordless SSH key and store in at `~/.ssh/openflight-vagrant-cluster.key`.
+To work around those issues you will need to create a passwordless SSH key pair and save them to `~/.ssh/openflight-vagrant-cluster.key` / `~/.ssh/openflight-vagrant-cluster.key.pub`.

 ## Developing Flight User Suite applications